laurennmooney/OOP-basics/intro-to-OOP.md

 ## Some basic terminology, which will be described more in depth later:

-1. Class - describes an object.
+1. **Class** - describes an object.
 Used to create an object.
-2. Namespace - used to structure and organize your files/classes in your project.
+2. **Namespace** - used to structure and organize your files/classes in your project.
-3. Constructor - constructs your class and gives initial values to your objects.
+3. **Constructor** - constructs your class and gives initial values to your objects.
-4. Fields - used to describe your object.
+4. **Fields** - used to describe your object.
 They are within a class.
-5. Properties - these allow the "outside world" to access the fields of a class.
+5. **Properties** - these allow the "outside world" to access the fields of a class.
-6. Const and Readonly constants - we'll get there.

 ### What is Object Oriented Programming (OOP) and why is it used?